 Transwestern’s Tariff sets forth the appropriate Settlement Base Rates Commodity Charges applicable to SoCalGas’ deliveries in the West of Thoreau Area under Contract No. 8255.

-1. On Sheet No. 5B.02, there is one Settlement Base Rates Reservation Charge and one corresponding Settlement Base Rates Commodity Charge applicable to the Current Customers’ contracts on the San Juan Lateral and three separate Settlement Base Rate Reservation Charges and three corresponding Settlement Base Rate Commodity Charges applicable to the Current Customers’ contracts which provide for deliveries in the West of Thoreau Area.
+1. On Sheet No. 5B.02, there is one set of Settlement Base Rates Reservation and Commodity Charges applicable to the Current Customers’ contracts on the San Juan Lateral and three separate sets of Settlement Base Rate Reservation and Commodity Charges applicable to the Current Customers’ contracts which provide for deliveries in the West of Thoreau Area.
 Thus, each Settlement Base Rate Reservation Charge applicable to a Current Customer has a corresponding Settlement Base Rate Commodity Charge also applicable to such Current Customer.
+The headings designating each set of charges reflect the primary receipt and delivery areas under the Current Customers’ contracts.

 2. Sheet No. 5B.02 shows the two sets of Settlement Base Rates (reservation charge and corresponding commodity charge) applicable to SoCalGas under each of its two contracts.
 For its San Juan Lateral contract, Contract No. 20715, SoCalGas is listed under the heading “San Juan Lateral Area to Thoreau/San Juan Point” along with all other Current Customers with San Juan Lateral contracts and is subject to the Settlement Base Rates Reservation Charge of $0.1052 and the corresponding Settlement Base Rates Commodity Charge of $0.0011.
 For Contract No. 8255, SoCalGas is listed by itself under the heading “East of Thoreau to California (West of Thoreau Area)” and is subject to the Settlement Base Rates Charge of $0.3232 and the corresponding Settlement Base Rates Commodity Charge of $0.0238.
 The only rate which is in dispute is the Settlement Base Rates Commodity charge applicable to SoCalGas’ Contract No. 8255 which provides deliveries in the West of Thoreau Area.